zxue/fhir-server-samples/README.md

 - Clone the repo and log into your Azure subscription
 - Create a new or use an existing FHIR environment
 - Deploy the data importer app (Azure Function)
-- Deploy the sample apps including a SMART on FHIR app
+- Deploy the sample apps including one dashboard and two SMART on FHIR apps

 # Clone the repo and log into your Azure subscription